jvde-github/AIS-catcher/README.md

 # AIS-catcher - An AIS receiver for RTL-SDR dongles and the Airspy HF+
-This package will add the AIS-catcher command which is an AIS receiver for RTL SDR dongles and the Airspy HF+.
+This package will add the AIS-catcher command - a dual channel AIS receiver for RTL SDR dongles and the Airspy HF+.
+The program provides the option to read and decode the raw discriminator output of a VHF receiver as well.
+Output is send in the form of NMEA messages to either screen or broadcasted over UDP.

+AIS-catcher is created for research and educational purposes.
+DO NOT rely upon this software for navigation and/or safety of life or property purposes.

 ```
 use: AIS-catcher [options]